TysonAndre/pecl-teds/README.md

  *
  * NOTE: List is a reserved keyword in php and cannot be used as an identifier, e.g. `list($x) = [1]`.
  */
-interface ListInterface extends Collection {
+interface Sequence extends Collection {
     public function get(int $key): mixed {}
     public function set(int $offset, mixed $value): void {}